PedroRicoPaula/PedroRicoPaula/README.md

-- 👋 Hi, I’m @PedroRicoPaula
+Hello 👋, I'm Pedro Paula, a highly motivated Junior Web Developer from Portugal.
-- 👀 I’m interested in ...
+I'm interested in learning new languages like React and Computer Science.
-- 🌱 I’m currently learning JavaScript, PHP and MySQL
+Currently, I work with HTML, CSS, JavaScript, PHP, and MySQL.
+I use Bootstrap as a JavaScript framework.
-- 💞️ I’m looking to collaborate on ...
+I'm dedicated to enhancing my skills as a developer and I'm also keen on learning about Team Management.

 - 📫 How to reach me pedroricopaula@gmail.com

 <!---